karanbisht684/Dynamical-Mitigation-for-Target-Protection-in-Complex-Networks/README.md

 # Dynamical-Mitigation-for-Target-Protection-in-Complex-Networks

-This repo includes all the codes and data sets that can be used to reproduce the work  "Dynamical Mitigation for Target Protection in Complex Networks".
+This repository contains the code to reproduce the results of the paper " Dynamical Mitigation for Target Protection in Complex Networks".
+All the codes and data sets are listed with their respective figure numbers.